enisz/igdb/README.md

 <!-- tocstop -->

 ## Introduction
-The class's main purpose is to provide a simple solution to fetch data from IGDB's database using PHP.
+The wrapper's main purpose is to provide a simple solution to fetch data from IGDB's database using PHP.

-To use IGDB's database you have to register a Twitch Account and have your own `client_id` and `access_token`.
-> Refer to the [Account Creation](https://api-docs.igdb.com/#account-creation) and [Authentication](https://api-docs.igdb.com/#authentication) sections of the [IGDB API Documentation](https://api-docs.igdb.com/) for details.
+To have access to IGDB's database you have to register a Twitch Account and have your own `client_id` and `access_token`.
+Refer to the [Account Creation](https://api-docs.igdb.com/#account-creation) and [Authentication](https://api-docs.igdb.com/#authentication) sections of the [IGDB API Documentation](https://api-docs.igdb.com/) for details.

+The wrapper itself is located in the `src/class.igdb.php` file and after importing it into your project, you are ready to go.

+For a better understanding there are several example scripts in the `examples` folder.

 ## Initializing Class
 ``public IGDB::__construct ( string $client_id, string $access_token ) : void``<br/>